ivadomed/ivadomed/docs/source/data.rst

 Validation
 ----------

-The compliance of the dataset with BIDS can be validate with the `BIDS-validator web version <http://bids-standard.github.io/bids-validator>`_.
+The compliance of the dataset with BIDS can be validated with the `BIDS-validator web version <http://bids-standard.github.io/bids-validator>`_.
 Other options for validation are available `here <https://github.com/bids-standard/bids-validator/#quickstart>`_.